imakaash/deployModelStreamlit/README.md

 ## Usage

-1. Run the Streamlit app:
+1. To run the Streamlit app on local machine run the command:

     `streamlit run app.py`

+2. Alternatively the deployed app can be accessed using this link: [https://iris-model-deploy.streamlit.app](https://iris-model-deploy.streamlit.app/)

-2. Click on the "Let's get started" button.
+3. Click on the "Let's get started" button.
-3. Upload a CSV file containing Iris feature data.
+4. Upload a CSV file containing Iris feature data.
-4. View the sample of uploaded data and predicted probabilities.
+5. View the sample of uploaded data and predicted probabilities.
-5. Download the prediction results if desired.
+6. Download the prediction results if desired.

 ## Data Format